-Some of the major diseases which affect the neuromuscular system are classified into four main groups, including:
+Some of the major diseases which affect the neuromuscular system are classified into four main groups.

-- Motor neurone diseases – for unknown or genetic reasons, the lower (and sometimes also the upper) motor neurons gradually die.
+For unknown or genetic reasons, the lower (and sometimes also the upper) motor neurons gradually die.
 Some of the different types of genetic (inherited) motor neuron diseases include infantile progressive spinal muscular atrophy (SMA1), intermediate spinal muscular atrophy (SMA2), juvenile spinal muscular atrophy (SMA3) and adult spinal muscular atrophy.
-The most common form of motor neuron disease, known simply as motor neurone disease or amyotrophic lateral sclerosis or Lou Gehrig’s disease, is usually not inherited and its cause remains unknown.

-- Neuropathies – the peripheral nervous system (nerves other than those within the spinal cord) are affected.
-Some of the different diseases of the peripheral nerve include the genetic disease Charcot-Marie-Tooth disease, the hormonal disorder diabetes (if poorly controlled), and autoimmune diseases such as chronic inflammatory demyelinating neuropathy (CIDP).
+The peripheral (nerves other than those within the spinal cord) are affected.
+Some of the different diseases of the peripheral nerve include the genetic disease Charcot-Marie-Tooth disease, the hormonal disorder (if poorly controlled), and such as chronic inflammatory demyelinating neuropathy (CIDP).

-- Neuromuscular junction disorders – in these diseases, the transmission of the signal to move (contract) a muscle is blocked as it tries to bridge the gap between the nerve and muscle.
-The most common of these diseases is myasthenia gravis, an autoimmune disease where the immune system produces antibodies that attach themselves to the neuromuscular junction and prevent transmission of the nerve impulse to the muscle.
+In neuromuscular junction disorders, the transmission of the signal to move (contract) a muscle is blocked as it tries to bridge the gap between the nerve and muscle.
+The most common of these diseases is , an autoimmune disease where the immune system produces antibodies that attach themselves to the neuromuscular junction and prevent transmission of the nerve impulse to the muscle.

 Diagnosis and treatment of neuromuscular disorders

-Depending on the condition, neuromuscular disorders are diagnosed using a range of tests, including electrical tests known as nerve conduction studies (to measure the ability of nerves to conduct electricity), electromyography (EMG) to examine the health of a muscle, blood tests, muscle biopsies and genetic testing.
+Depending on the condition, neuromuscular disorders are diagnosed using a range of tests, including electrical tests known as nerve conduction studies (to measure the ability of nerves to conduct electricity), electromyography (EMG) to examine the health of a muscle, , muscle biopsies and .